66eli77/Sketch-Linked-SVG/README.md

 - `Save SVG` -- save all layers in the current `page` into a SVG file.

 This plugin eventually enables you to use SVG as the target file format for Sketch, and output consistent and concise SVG code.
-If you plan to manage a SVG based project on Github, this plugin will help you reduce merge conflict greatly.
+If you plan to manage a SVG based project on Github, this plugin will help you reduce merge conflict greatly or make it easy to resolve.

 # References